 Rosé Ciders

-Rosé cider is most commonly used to describe red or pink-hued ciders that are made with red-fleshed apple varieties.
-Cutting into a red-fleshed apple will surprise most folks the flesh inside these apples is bright red and the resulting fresh juice is typically deep red.
-This collection of ciders includes exclusively those made with red-fleshed apples.
+Rosé cider includes red or pink-hued ciders that either get their color exclusively from red-fleshed apple varieties, or from the addition of other fruit such as red grape skins.
+Cutting into a red-fleshed apple will surprise most folks, as the flesh inside these apples and resulting fresh juice is pink or bright red.

 What is a Rosé Cider?

-Rosé (ROW-zay) cider is most commonly used to describe red or pink-hued ciders that are made with red-fleshed apple varieties.
 Cutting into a red-fleshed apple will surprise most folks as it's unlike any of the white or translucent flesh of the insides of an apple we've all come to know.
-Instead, the flesh inside these apples is bright or deep red and the resulting fresh juice is typically deep red.
+Instead, the flesh inside these apples and the resulting fresh juice is pink or bright red.
 While some of this color usually drops out of the juice during fermentation, a rosé cider made with red-fleshed apples will range in color form light pink, to deep red.

 Cider apple varieties most commonly used to make Rosé cider include: